Convex-Dev/convex-web/src/main/resources/markdown/faq.md

 Convex provides a number of mechanisms for integration.

-For most decentralised apps, it is easy to build a client side application which makes use of the **REST API**.
-This is a convenient API using JSON that is ideal for web and mobile applications developers.
+For most decentralised apps, it is easy to build a client side application which makes use of the **Client API**.
+This is a convenient REST API using JSON that is ideal for web and mobile applications developers.

 Advanced applications can use the **Binary API** and construct messages directly to communicate with Peers.
 This is currently only possible for JVM-based languages (Java, Clojure, Scala etc.), but more may be supported in the future.